 - 1. Horses Under Show Lease.
 Amateurs are eligible to show leased horses.
 See Rule AM-020.A.1. - 2.
 Horses Owned in Partnership.
 Horses owned in partnership or jointly with any person other than those listed above are not eligible for APHA Amateur Walk-Trot points or awards.
-To be eligible to earn APHA points, the Amateur Walk-Trot exhibitor must be related to each name listed on the horse's registration certificate and/or every owner of the farm/business/partnership. - Horses Registered in the Name of a Non-Family Owned Farm or Ranch.
+To be eligible to earn APHA points, the Amateur Walk-Trot exhibitor must be related to each name listed on the horse's registration certificate and/or every owner of the farm/business/partnership. - 3.
+Horses Registered in the Name of a Non-Family Owned Farm or Ranch.
 Horses registered in the name of a farm or ranch other than the Amateur Walk-Trot exhibitor's family as listed above are not eligible for APHA Amateur Walk-Trot points or awards. - Exhibitors not meeting ownership requirements will lose any APHA points earned but will maintain placings. - 5.
 The total number of entries in the class and the placings of the other exhibitors will not change, - E. POINTS.
 Points earned in this division will count toward APHA Amateur Walk-Trot Register of Merit, Superior Event, Honor Roll, Top 20 and Zone awards only.
 Points in this class will not count toward any other APHA awards including Breeders' Trust payouts.
 (World Show points do not count toward year-end awards.) - F. CLASSES WHICH MAY BE OFFERED. - 1.
 Showmanship.
 To be judged in the same manner as any other showmanship class, but at the walk only. - Western Pleasure.
 To be judged in the same manner as any other Western pleasure class but omitting the lope. - Western Horsemanship.
 To be judged with a simple pattern but omitting the lope.
 Will not be asked to mount or dismount. - 4.
 Trail.
 Scored the same as any other trail class but omitting the lope.
 Will not be asked to ground tie.
-A minimum of four and a maximum of eight obstacles is required.
+A minimum of four and a maximum of ten (10) obstacles is required.
 Care should be taken to have a course with appropriate elements and number of obstacles suitable for Walk-Trot exhibitors. - 5.
 Hunter Under Saddle.
 To be judged the same as any other hunter under saddle class, but omitting the canter or hand gallop. - Hunt Seat Equitation.
 To be judged with a simple pattern but omitting the canter.
 Will not be asked to drop irons, mount or dismount. - G. CONTESTANTS EXHIBITING THE SAME HORSE.
 A horse may not be shown by more than one exhibitor in the same event in the Amateur Walk-Trot division (all age classes) at the same horse show.
 Example: A horse being exhibited in Amateur Walk-Trot Trail may not be exhibited in Walk-Trot Trail by another exhibitor at the same horse show.
-However, a horse being exhibited in Amateur Walk-Trot Western Pleasure may be exhibited in Amateur Walk-Trot and/or Novice Amateur Trail by another exhibitor at the same horse show as these classes cannot be combined. - H. DISQUALIFICATIONS.
-In showmanship, horsemanship and hunt seat equitation: Exhibitors going off pattern, knocking over or on wrong side of cone, never performing specified gait, or overturning more than 1⁄4 turn than designated, shall not be disqualified, but must always place below exhibitors not incurring a disqualifying fault.
-See Rule SC-160.
-I. - I. In Amateur Walk-Trot classes exhibitors are allowed to show a horse, regardless of age, in a snaffle bit or hackamore and may be ridden with one or two hands on the reins.
-Refer to SC-240.D. and E.
+However, a horse being exhibited in Amateur Walk-Trot Western Pleasure may be exhibited in Amateur Walk-Trot and/or Novice Amateur Trail by another exhibitor at the same horse show as these classes cannot be combined. - H. In Amateur Walk-Trot classes exhibitors are allowed to show a horse, regardless of age, in a snaffle bit or hackamore and may be ridden with one or two hands on the reins.
+Refer to SC-240.1. and J.